Château Reynon - Cadillac Côtes de Bordeaux rouge 2021

 About the wine:

-Reynon displays floral notes and hints of fruit, followed by subtle chalky notes that highlight the limestone.
-With a slender profile, the wine has tannins that lend it a certain depth.
-Its main strength lies in the harmony with which it unfolds, in a linear fashion.
+Reynon displays floral notes and a few fruity nuances, followed—above all—by subtle chalky notes that highlight the limestone.
+With a slender character, the wine has tannins that lend it a certain fullness.
+Its main strength is the harmony with which it unfolds, in a linear fashion.
 An elegant wine that can be enjoyed in its youth… and a little later as well.
 2025–2036

 Tastingbook - Markus Del Monego